Merit Protection Boards

-- advise the Minister and Secretary to the Department of Education and Training about principles of merit and equity to be applied in the teaching service;
+- advise the Minister and Secretary to the Department of Education about principles of merit and equity to be applied in the teaching service;

 - hear reviews and appeals in relation to decisions made under the Education and Training Reform Act 2006 (except section 2.4.59F (Unsatisfactory Performance), section 2.4.61 (Misconduct) and section 2.4.61A (Serious Misconduct)), or any other Act;